jfox25/currencyExchange/README.md

 1. Go to [Exchange Rate API](https://www.exchangerate-api.com/)

-2.Click on the Get A Key button.
+2. Click on the Get A Key button.

-3.Create a free account.
+3. Create a free account.

-4.View your key!
+4. View your key!

 Setting up the Project